MAESTRO: Multi-Agent Environment Shaping through Task and Reward Optimization: Methodology

+The asymmetric patience (2 for increases, 1 for decreases) favors stability by requiring sustained success before progression while quickly reacting to deterioration.
+Difficulty bounds avoid trivial or saturated regimes.

-Under \texttt{llm\_adaptive} (A2, A7), GPT-4o-mini is prompted with the current difficulty $d$ and summary statistics to generate a semantically rich traffic context (e.g., flow patterns, demand asymmetry, vehicle parameters), which is then converted into a CityFlow configuration.
-Under \texttt{llm} (A8), a less constrained prompting and regeneration strategy is used for comparison, while applying the same difficulty-update rules.
-Pilot studies verified that increasing $d$ results in monotonic increases in fundamental difficulty metrics (queue length, delay) under a fixed-time policy.
+Under \texttt{llm\_adaptive}, GPT-4o-mini receives the current $d$ and summary statistics and outputs a natural-language traffic context; this is compiled into CityFlow config files.
+Under \texttt{llm}, prompts are less constrained but share the same difficulty updates.
+Pilot experiments under a fixed-time controller confirm that increasing $d$ monotonically increases difficulty (queue length, delay).

+The threshold $\tau=165.0$ corresponds to the mean return of a competent fixed-time baseline over 200 episodes and is stable (variance $<$3\%).
+Multipliers $1.05$ and $0.95$ create hysteresis around this anchor.